chopper-UI/nico-one/README.md

-# Theme for Alice Documentation
+# Theme for Chopper Documentation

 ---